Copenhagen Business School: Rankings

 The French ratings agency Eduniversal ranked Copenhagen Business School the #1 business school in the world in 2014, ahead of London Business School and Harvard Business School.
 This ranking is based on the recommendations of deans and presidents of leading business schools from more than 150 countries.
-In 2020, Eduniversal ranked CBS as #1 business school in Western Europe, ahead of INSEAD and SDA Bocconi.
+In 2023, Eduniversal ranked CBS as #4 business school in the world, behind of MIT Sloan School of Management, Harvard Business School, and London Business School.